7th grader is fighting cancer with green tea

-(CNN) — At 12 years old, Steven Litt has discovered cancer-fighting chemicals in green tea.
+ATLANTA — At 12 years old, Stephen Litt has discovered cancer-fighting chemicals in green tea.

 The middle schooler’s project for the Georgia Science and Engineering Fair used an antioxidant in green tea to fight cancer growth in worms.
 It’s won prizes across the state and gained attention from researchers nationwide.